google/syzkaller/README.md

 [create-image.sh](tools/create-image.sh) script can be used to create a suitable Linux image.

-TODO: Describe how to support other types of VM other than QEMU.
+Syzkaller also supports kvmtool VMs, GCE VMs and running on real android devices.
+TODO: Describe how to support other types of VMs.

 ### Syzkaller

-The syzkaller tools are written in [Go](https://golang.org), so a Go compiler (>= 1.4) is needed to build them.
-Build with `make`, which generates compiled binaries in the `bin/` folder.
+The syzkaller tools are written in [Go](https://golang.org), so a Go compiler (>= 1.7) is needed to build them.

+Go distribution can be downloaded from https://golang.org/dl/.
+Unpack Go into a directory, say, `$HOME/go`.
+Then, set `GOROOT=$HOME/go` env var.
+Then, add Go binaries to `PATH`, `PATH=$HOME/go/bin:$PATH`.
+Then, set `GOPATH` env var to some empty dir, say `GOPATH=$HOME/gopath`.
+Then, run `go get github.com/google/syzkaller/...` to checkout syzkaller sources with all dependencies.
+Then, `cd $GOPATH/src/github.com/google/syzkaller` and build with `make`, which generates compiled binaries in the `bin/` folder.

 ## Configuration